priyansh87/dataCleaner/USER_INSTRUCTIONS.md

     *   *Preview:* A table preview of the first few rows will appear.
 2.  **Upload Target Schema (Column 2):**
     *   Click "Browse files" under **2.
 Upload Target Schema**.
-    *   Upload a reference file (Excel or CSV) where the **column headers** represent the keys you want in your final JSON.
+    *   Upload a reference file (Excel, CSV, or JSON) where the **keys/headers** represent the keys you want in your final JSON.
     *   *Preview:* The extracted keys will be shown.

 ### Section C: Conversion